The 7 Best Raw Dog Foods Australia: Tested & Evaluated 2023

 Benefits & Drawbacks of Raw Dog Food

 Is raw food the best option for dogs?
 According to the testimonials of our panel of parents and dog nutritionists, yes, it is.

 You don’t have to look far to find stories of dogs who became more energetic or even solve certain health issues after switching to a raw diet.
 Is raw meat the only thing that dogs are supposed to eat?
 Not at all.
 Dogs have been eating mixed diets for thousands of years, so there is no imperative to force them back to eating only meat, although some believe that it’s only right that dogs should eat diets similar to what they would eat in the wild.

 In any case, a raw diet has turned out to be the right choice for many pet parents who have tried it (1).
 Among other things, switching to a raw diet can raise your dog’s energy levels, give them a shinier coat, and improve dental and digestive health.

 Additionally, since raw dog food consists mainly of raw meat, there is some concern regarding the bacteria that could be in there, such as E. Coli and salmonella.
-While E. Coli in food usually doesn’t cause major problems in adult dogs (3), it could potentially cause disease in humans through contact with the food, while salmonella can be dangerous for both dogs and humans.
+While E. Coli in food usually doesn’t cause major problems in adult dogs (2), it could potentially cause disease in humans through contact with the food, whereas salmonella can be dangerous for both dogs and humans.

 However, you should probably not be worried about getting sick from handling raw dog food, especially if you buy it from trusted manufacturers.